ashrafabdelrazik/WebApp/README.md

 # WebApp
-This repository contains the scripts and the configuration files for my very first web app.
+This repository contains the scripts and the configuration files for Load Balancer Strucuture.

 # OverView
 Mikkawy.tk is just a WordPress site built on four Linux servers